Difference Between Solar Batteries and Generators

 Generators have been the go-to for large companies and emergency preparedness gurus for quite some time.
 This is because generators have a low initial cost.

 This, however, is where the appeal of generators stops.
 Let’s take a look at how generators and batteries work and what sets them apart from each other.

 How Generators Work

 A generator transfers mechanical energy, movement of parts, to electrical energy (movement of electrons).
-This is done with the help of fossil fuels, a turbine of some kind, a conductor and some magnets.
+This is done with the help of fossil fuels, a turbine of some kind, a conductor, and some magnets.

-The burning fossil fuel produces pressure which turns a turbine.
+The burning of fossil fuel produces pressure which turns a turbine.
 This spinning turbine rotates a conductor, such as copper, inside a magnetic field.
 Once the copper in the magnetic field starts to turn, this mechanical energy generates an electric current.
 This process is called electromagnetic induction.